 Village location: Located close to the centre of town, most essential services are within walking distance including the school, supermarket, bank, medical centre, pharmacy and post office.
 There is a bus service to Hobart but, at the moment, we tend to car pool when heading to the big smoke.

 Village Design: Smaller housing lots mean smaller houses and the clustering arrangement allows for easy sharing of resources; for example, pods may have common facilities such as a shared laundy and tool shed.
 The proximity of lots to one another means dwellings can easily be conjoined.

-Building Design: We have drafted comprehensive Residential Building Design Guidelines (available on request) which are intended to give potential purchasers an outline of what will be advocated in terms of ecologically sustainable design.
+Building Design: We have comprehensive Residential Building Design Guidelines (available on request) which are intended to give potential purchasers an outline of what will be permitted in terms of ecologically sustainable design.
 These are not exhaustive and may be changed by the Body Corprate in consultation with the community as the village develops.